What is Personal Protective Equipment (PPE) in Health and Social Care?

 • Donning: PPE should be put on before exposure to the risk environment.
 A specific order is often recommended—for instance, gown first, then mask or respirator, goggles or face shield, and gloves last.

-• Doffing: Proper removal of PPE is crucial to avoid self-contamination.
+• Doffing: Proper removal of PPE is important to avoid self-contamination.
 It often involves carefully taking off and disposing of gloves, followed by hand hygiene, then removing the gown, eye protection, and finally, the mask or respirator.

 • Disposal: Single-use PPE should be disposed of in designated hazardous waste containers, while reusable items must be appropriately cleaned and disinfected as per the guidelines.